-Further development in the industrial zones, however, should be subject to the following standards in order to minimize impacts on residential uses and the existing character of the area:
+Further development in the industrial zones, however, should be subject to the following standards within the Zoning Code in order to minimize impacts on best support residential uses and the existing character of the surrounding areas.

-- Industrial activities should not generate heavy volumes of truck traffic along residential streets.
+- (1) Industrial activities should not generate heavy volumes of truck traffic along residential streets.
 Truck frequency, noise, and hazard can constitute a serious nuisance for residential areas.
 Therefore, the expansion of existing industrial uses should be permitted only if traffic impacts on residential areas are mitigated. - (2) The visibility of industrial operations (including manufacturing, processing, storage, and shipping/receiving) from nearby residential development should be limited.
-Such industrial operations should be oriented away from residential uses and should be visually screened or completely enclosed within structures.

-- (3) The height of structures should not exceed 35 feet. - (4) Hours of operation should be considered on a case-by-case basis depending on the potential impact on the neighborhood.
+Such industrial operations should be oriented away from residential uses and should be visually screened or completely enclosed within structures. - (3) The height of structures should not exceed 35 feet. - (4) Hours of operation should be considered on a case by case basis depending on the potential impact on the neighborhood.
 Industrial activities during evening or weekend hours may be permitted if they are not disruptive to nearby residential areas. - (5) Adequate fencing, landscaping, and/or other visual screening should be provided between residential uses and adjacent industrial developments and their related parking.

-Policy EV-12: Professional office and medium-density residential uses permitted east of 6th Street South.
+Professional office and medium-density intensity residential uses should be permitted east of 6th Street South.

-Land along the east side of 6th Street South north of the HENC area is suitable for a variety of professional office and medium-density residential uses as a transition to the lowdensity residential area to the east and industrial-high technology area on the west side of 6th Street South.
+Land along the east side of 6th Street South north of the HENC area is suitable for a variety of professional office and medium-density-intensity residential uses as a transition to the low densitylower intensity residential area to the east and industrial-high technology area on the west side of 6th Street South.
 Such development should be oriented toward and take access only from 6th Street South.
 The easterly extension of such development also should be strictly limited to the midblock line between 6th and 7th Streets South.

-Policy EV-13: Provide effective transitions between lower-density residential neighborhoods and higherdensity residential and commercial uses to minimize impacts between uses.
+Provide Encourage effective transitions transition strategies between lower density residential neighborhoods uses and higher density residential of varying intensities and commercial uses to balance design coherence and scale sensitivity with needs of the community. minimize impacts between uses.

-Along transition areas between uses, higher density and commercial development should minimize impacts on adjacent lower-density residential neighborhoods using means such as landscape buffers, tree retention, highquality design elements, adequate parking, and low lighting and noise levels.
+Along transition areas between uses, higher density intensity residential and commercial development should minimize impacts on adjacent lower density residential neighborhoods using meansemploy strategies such as landscape buffers, tree retention, high-quality design elements, adequate parking, and low lighting and noise levels to maintain supportive of surrounding uses.

-Policy EV-14: Support transit-oriented development around the I-405/NE 85th Street Bus Rapid Transit (BRT/Stride) Station.
+Support transit-oriented development around the I-405/NE 85th Street Bus Rapid Transit (BRT/Stride) Station.

-Land use changes and supportive infrastructure improvements in the southwest quadrant of the interchange should be pursued to locate additional jobs near the BRT/Stride Station and achieve the transitoriented development goals of the future Station Area Plan.
+Land use changes Redevelopment, and/or infill development, and supportive infrastructure improvements in the southwest quadrant of the interchange should be pursued to locate additional jobs near the BRT/Stride Station and achieve the transit-oriented development goals of the future Station Area Plan.

-Policy EV-15: For portions of the Everest Neighborhood located within the Greater Downtown Urban Center and pending Regional Center, provide housing, employment, open space amenities, and multi-modal connections that support the vision and policies of the Greater Downtown Urban Center/ Regional Center.
+For portions of the Everest Neighborhood located within the Greater Downtown Urban Center and pending-Regional Growth Center, provide housing, employment, open space amenities, and multi-modal connections that support the vision and policies of the Greater Downtown Urban Center/Regional Growth Center.